r3c/creep/README.md

         }
     }

-Each location (`default` and `production` in this example) must at least specify a connection string specifying protocol and optional address, credentials and/or path.
-Creep can currently deploy through local file system copy, FTP or SSH, and some extra options may be specified depending on this protocol.
+Each location (`default`, `integration` and `production` in this example) must specify a connection string defining a protocol and optional address, credentials and/or path.
+Creep can currently deploy through local file system, FTP or SSH, and some extra options may be specified depending on the protocol.

-- To deploy locally, connection string should be `local://path` where path is relative to current directory (note the triple `/` in example above to get an absolute path).
+- To deploy locally connection string must be set to `file://path` where path is relative to current directory (note the triple `/` in example above to get an absolute path).
-- To deploy through FTP connection string is `ftp://user:pass@host:port/path` where `user` and `pass` are optional FTP credentials (anonymous login will be used if they're missing), `port` is an optional FTP port which defaults to 21, and `path` is a path relative to FTP user home directory.
+- To deploy through FTP connection string must be set to `ftp://user:pass@host:port/path` where `user` and `pass` are optional FTP credentials (anonymous login will be used if they're missing), `port` is an optional FTP port which defaults to 21, and `path` is a path relative to FTP user home directory.
-- To deploy through SSH connection string is `ssh://user@host:port/path` where variables are similar to the ones used for FTP deployment.
+- To deploy through SSH connection string must be set to `ssh://user@host:port/path` where variables are similar to the ones used for FTP deployment.
 Password can't be specified here, so you'll need to either enter password manually or setup SSH keys and start SSH agent.

 Once environments configuration file is ready you can start using Creep.
 Just type `creep <env>` (or full path to `creep.py` if you didn't add it to your